 Jam with other users in GarageBand for iPad

 You can make music with other GarageBand users sharing a Wi-Fi connection.
-The bandleader creates a jam session, then up to three band members can join the jam session.
-Playback and recording are synchronized between all devices, so everyone can play and record together as a band.
+The Bandleader creates a Jam Session, then up to three Band Members can join the Jam Session.
+Playback and recording are synchronised between all devices, so everyone can play and record together as a band.
 The leader can keep exclusive control of playback and recording, or allow all members to share control.

-If any device cannot start playback because it is optimizing performance, all other devices remain stopped until the optimizing device is ready.
+If any device cannot start playback because it is optimising performance, all other devices remain stopped until the optimising device is ready.
 If anyone in the band opens the Sound browser during playback or recording, the song stops playing but the jam session is still active.

 Jam Sessions work with Touch Instruments and Tracks view, but not with the Live Loops grid.

 Tap the Settings button in the control bar.

 In the Jam Session controls, tap Create Session.